phetsims/simula-rasa/images/README.txt

-Put image files in this directory.
-Each image must have an entry in license.json.
+Image files belong in this directory.
+Each image must have an entry in license.json which indicates the origin of the image as well as its licensing.
 If this directory has subdirectories, each subdirectory mut have its own license.json file.

-In license.json, each line consists of the image file name, followed by one or more of the following fields:

-  source - where you found the resource (organization, URL, etc.) author - person or organization that created the resource license - the name of license (see PhetRuleSet.java for a list of recognized licenses) licensefile - file that contains the actual license text notes - any misc notes that you want to include
+The license.json file should contains one entry per file, and each should be annotated with the following:

+* text - copyright statement or "Public Domain"
+* projectURL - the URL for the resource
+* license - the name of license, such as "Public Domain"
+* notes - additional helpful information about the resource, or ""

+For an example, please see any of the license.json files in a PhET simulation's image directory.